dhaniverse/contrag/README.md

 1. **Schema Introspection**: Contrag analyzes your database structure to understand entities and relationships
 2. **Entity Graph Building**: Starting from a master entity and UID, it recursively traverses relationships to build a complete graph
 3. **Context Generation**: The entity graph is flattened into structured text chunks
+4. **Preference Extraction** (NEW): AI analyzes user queries to extract preferences and interests automatically
-4. **Embedding Creation**: Text chunks are converted to embeddings using your chosen provider
+5. **Embedding Creation**: Text chunks are converted to embeddings using your chosen provider
-5. **Vector Storage**: Embeddings are stored with metadata in your vector database
+6. **Vector Storage**: Embeddings are stored with metadata in your vector database
+7. **Preference Storage**: Extracted preferences are stored and linked to user profiles
-6. **Querying**: Natural language queries retrieve relevant context chunks
+8. **Querying**: Natural language queries retrieve relevant context chunks enhanced with user preferences

 ## Architecture